imneptunex/rag-chatbot/README.md

-# RAG Chatbot
+# Movie Recommender Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot built with Streamlit, LangChain, and Chroma.
-This application allows users to interact with a chatbot that retrieves relevant information from documents to provide accurate and context-aware responses.
+A basic Retrieval-Augmented Generation (RAG) chatbot built with Streamlit and LangChain.
+This application allows users to interact with a chatbot that **recommends movies** based on user queries and retrieves relevant information from a movie dataset for context-aware responses.

 ## Features

 - **Streamlit Interface**: User-friendly web interface for interacting with the chatbot.
 - **Document Processing**: Supports processing of Markdown files to build a knowledge base.
+- **Movie Recommendations**: Suggests movies based on user preferences or queries.
 - **Embeddings**: Utilizes sentence-transformers to create embeddings for document chunks.
 - **Vector Store**: Stores embeddings in Chroma for efficient retrieval.